App Design Cost: What to Expect From UI/UX Design Vendors

 - Prepare all the content and visuals beforehand.
 Designers are not content creators, you have to take care of copy, texts for inputs, images, videos, and the like.

 - Be involved in the design process.
 Communicating and providing feedback on time helps designers work faster and more effectively.
-If your team has to wait several days for each approval, the whole process will take twice as long as it can.
+If your team has to wait several days for each approval, the whole process will take twice as long as it could be.
 Share your opinion about each aspect of the project as soon as possible.

 - Hire professional product designers.
 The more experienced and involved a designer is, the less you're going to pay, as it takes less time for experienced designers to cope with design challenges.